jplps/dot-files/README.md

 Dot-files are used to store configurations for different applications but they are sometimes used otherwise.

 People tend to backup & also share their dot-files so others can boot-strap their own applications using those configuration files.
+Please refer to https://dotfiles.github.io/ and build your own!

 ### .bash_aliases